 Provision has been made for the total employee related costs of redundancies announced within the Cable & Wireless Caribbean restructuring programme.
-Amounts provided for (2018) and spent (2019) during the periods presented primarily relate to transformation activities.
+Amounts spent (2020) during the period presented primarily relate to transformation activities.

 Asset retirement obligations

 Provision has been made for the best estimate of the asset retirement obligation associated with office sites, technical sites, mobile cell sites, domestic and sub-sea cabling.
 This provision is expected to be used at the end of the life of the related asset on which the obligation arises.